 An LEI is needed when investing as a single-member LLC

-A Legal Entity Identifier (LEI) is a 20-character, alpha-numerical code based on ISO 17442 that links to reference information that identifies legal entities participating in financial transactions.
+A Legal Entity Identifier (LEI) is a 20-character, alpha-numerical code based on ISO 17442 that links to reference information identifying legal entities participating in financial transactions.

-It is a universal identifier that provides answers about the entity’s ownership structure, “who is who” and “who owns whom”.
+It is a universal identifier that answers the entity’s ownership structure, ‘who is who’ and ‘who owns whom.’

-When opening a bank account for your LLC, you’ll also need to register this unique identifier.
+When opening a bank account for your LLC, you must also register this unique identifier.

 A company’s LEI will be public and contain data about the company’s registered and trading names; company type; registered address; registration number; parent company information; child company information.

-The foundation doesn’t issue the codes itself, but rather leaves it to a network of public and private companies acting as Local Operating Units (LOUs).
+The foundation doesn’t issue the codes but leaves them to a network of public and private companies acting as Local Operating Units (LOUs).

 An LEI code is needed for an investment LLC.
-In order to obtain an LEI code, you’ll need to reach an LEI Registration Agent.
+To obtain an LEI code, you’ll want to reach an LEI Registration Agent.